-Bob Cassidy is the inaugural Chamberlain Project Retired Military Officer Teaching Fellow at Wesleyan for the academic years 2016-2018.
-He teaches a seminar on policy and strategy in war and peace and a course that explores America’s wars through film.
+Bob Cassidy is the Andersen Fellow in Defense and Foreign Policy at Wesleyan for the academic years 2019-2022.
+He teaches a first-year seminar on good books and bad wars, a seminar on policy and strategy in war and peace, and a course that explores America’s policies and wars through film.

 Colonel (retired) Cassidy has master’s degrees in international relations and security studies from Boston University, the Fletcher School of Law and Diplomacy, and the Naval War College.
 He holds the Diplôme d’Études Supérieures de Défense from the École de Guerre.
 Bob earned his doctorate from the Fletcher School.
 He is the author of three books and a number of articles.
 The books are: War, Will, and Warlords, Counterinsurgency and the Global War Terror, and Peacekeeping in the Abyss.
 He taught on the Strategy and Policy and Joint Military Operations faculty at the Naval War College.
 He was also the Senior Army Advisor and a CNO Fellow in the CNO Strategic Studies Group from 2014 to 2015.

 Bob Cassidy enlisted in the Army in 1981.
 He attained sergeant rank and then served in the Army National Guard until he was commissioned through ROTC as a Distinguished Military Graduate at Fitchburg State College, with a BA in history, summa cum laude, in 1987.